Gap Year Days 70 – 75

 We found prices in Trento to be the cheapest we had come across in Italy.
 We mostly ate in, but when we did eat or drink out, we easily found things we thought were reasonable.

 There was some wifi, but not a lot.
-This is not a city to rely on being able to stay in touch without purchasing data or wifi at your accommodation.
+This is not a city to rely on being able to stay in touch without purchasing data or having wifi at your accommodation.

 via del Suffragio 34, 38121 Trento, Italy